 And when the weather is nice – well, you really can’t go wrong – it is a beautiful, photogenic city and the best Seattle Instagram spots aren’t hard to come by!

 Seattle is full of spots that make perfect photo ops for your Instagram feed, as well as additions to your Seattle bucket list, and the city has become one of my favorite spots for a weekend getaway.
-Be sure to put these most Instagrammable places in Seattle on your Seattle itinerary!
+Be sure to put some of these most Instagrammable places in Seattle on your Seattle itinerary (even if you only have one day)!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.